 - 1/2 tsp salt

-NOTE: Bulgur is a wheat grain.
+- NOTE: Bulgur is wheat grain.
 It cooks just like rice.
-I like to cook mine in a rice cooker and then put into a storage bag and store in freezer to add to recipes like chili beans, lasagna, no-meat loaf, and more.
-It can be cooked on a stove top too.
+I like to cook mine in a rice cooker and then put into a storage bag and store in the freezer to add to recipes like chili beans, lasagna, no-meat loaf, and more.
+It can be cooked on a stovetop too.

-Mix all the ingredients in bowl.
+- Mix all the ingredients in a bowl.
 I use my hands to knead.

-Serve on bun with your favorite condiments.
+- Serve on a bun with your favorite condiments.
 My personal favorites are spinach, onion, my low-fat mayo (recipe link below), Dijon mustard, and salsa.